Littleclone/Lui-Demo/README.md

-# Lui-Demo
+# lui-Demo

- A Demo Projekt to Learn Demo and make it understandable for Everyone
+A demo project to learn [https://github.com/L3P3/lui](lui) and make it understandable for everyone